-Surgical and N-95 masks have the advantage of being made with a polymer filter.
-Clearly a large percentage of the gaps in the polymer filter are smaller than virus-size, otherwise they would not fare better for effectiveness than cotton or paper fabrics per unit breathing effort.
+Surgical and N-95 masks have the advantage of being made with a polymer material.
+Clearly a large percentage of the gaps in the polymer material are smaller than virus-size, otherwise they would not fare better for effectiveness than cotton or paper fabrics per unit breathing effort.

 Unrestricted air flow yielded 7.06 horizontal pendulum distance in my testing of filters, while air flow through a perimeter-sealed surgical mask yielded 2.75 when subjected to the same air pressure.